 If my mother had not introduced me to Gershwin tunes, I would never have completely fallen in love with this song.
 Where I was when I first heard it, I just can’t remember.
 But it struck such a chord within me that whenever I hear it, my eyes immediately close and I try hard to recall why the memory is so sweet.

 The delightful calendar shift when spring gives way to summer, when the temperature begins to rise, and the sun stays longer in the sky.

-Although we’re no longer bound to the structure of the school district’s days and ways, we empty nesters still look forward to the coming of summer comin’ and the youthful feeling of freedom it brings right along with it.
+Although we’re no longer bound to the structure of the school district’s days and ways, we empty nesters still look forward to summer comin’ and the youthful feeling of freedom it brings right along with it.